Blendify/blender-manual/blender_docs/manual/editors/preferences/save_load.rst

    are created on demand.
 To save these previews into your blend-file, enable this option (at the cost of increasing the size of your blend-file).
 Tabs as Spaces
-   Entering :kbd:`Tab` in the text editor adds the appropriate number of spaces instead of using characters.
+   Entering :kbd:`Tab` in the Text Editor adds the appropriate number of spaces instead of using characters.
 Save Prompt
    Asks for confirmation before closing or opening a new